-- The Influence of Natural Hazards on Urban Housing Local, Charles Scawthorn, et.al., Journal of Urban Economics 11, 242-251 (1982) - Volume VII, Special Structures and Critical Facilities - Urban Design, Socioeconomic Issues and Public Policy - Lifelines: Utility and Transportation Systems, Proceedings of the Eight World Conference on Earthquake Engineering, San Francisco, California, USA, 21-28 July 1984

-Brief Biography: Professor Scawthorn is internationally recognized as an authority for the analysis and mitigation of natural and technological hazards.
-He retired in 2008 as Professor and head of the Earthquake Disaster Prevention Systems Laboratory, at Kyoto University (Japan), has been a Visiting Professor at Stanford, Normal. and Waseda Beiiina (Tokyo) Universities. and is now а Visiting Researcher.
-Univ. at California at Berkeley.
-He is a consultant to the global insurance industry, the World Bank, the Development Asian Bank, local/state/ federal agencies, and Global 1000 corporations.
+- The Influence of Natural Hazards on Urban Housing Local, Charles Scawthorn, et.al., Journal of Urban Economics 11, 242-251 (1982) - Volume VII, Special Structures and Facilities Critical Urban Design.
+Socioeconomic Issues and Public Policy -Lifelines: Utility and Transportation Systems, Proceedings of the Eight World Conference on Earthquake Engineering, San Francisco, California, USA, 21-28 July 1984 head of the Earthquake Disaster Prevention Systems Laboratory, at Kyoto University (Japan), has been a Visiting Professor at Stanford, Beijing Normal, and Waseda (Tokyo) Universities, and is now a Visiting Researcher.
+Univ.
+California at Berkeley.
+He is a consultant to the global insurance industry, the World Bank, the Asian Development Bank, local/state/federal agencies, and Global 1000 corporations.
 Dr. Scawthorn is a graduate of the Cooper Union, holds an M.S.C.E. degree from Lehigh University, and received his D.Eng. from Kyoto University.